 After 40, a man's body begins to change in ways that are easy to dismiss as "just getting older."
-Energy dips, sleep becomes lighter, and the bathroom scale creeps upward.
+Energy dips, sleep becomes lighter, and body weight may gradually shift.
 What many men in New Windsor, NY and across Orange County don't realize is that these everyday changes can signal deeper shifts — shifts that carry real consequences for the heart.
 Understanding the connection between hormonal health, lifestyle, and cardiovascular risk is one of the most important steps a man over 40 can take.

 Why Cardiovascular Risk Rises After 40